-Chim chiminey Chim chiminey Chim chim cher-ee, a sweep is as lucky as lucky can be, Bert the chimney sweep sang as he and his fellow sweeps danced across London roof tops in Mary Poppins.
-Not much dancing over roof tops happens in Germany, but from medieval times a Schornsteinfeger or a Schlotfeger, literally "stone chimney brush", "funnel brush" or "smokestack brush", but actually a Chimney Sweep, has been believed to be a lucky charm.
+Chim chiminey Chim chiminey Chim chim cher-ee, a sweep is as lucky as lucky can be, Bert the chimney sweep sang as he danced across London rooftops and through the city streets in the Mary Poppins movie.

-Just starting the day by seeing one of Germany's 25,000 chimney sweeps in the age old working outfit, a black suit with double breasted gold buttoned jacket, white kerchief and black top hat, or better still being able to touch one of those buttons, is believed to guarantee good fortune.
+Beginning the day by seeing one of Germany's 8,000 "Master Chimney Sweeps" in the age old working outfit, black suit with double breasted gold buttoned jacket, white kerchief, black top hat, or even better being able to touch one of those buttons, is believed to guarantee good fortune.

-On New Years Day it is especially symbolic as that should bring good luck for the entire year, while of course seeing one on a wedding day is a traditional good luck omen in many countries, not only Germany.
+It is especially symbolic on New Year's Day as they "bring good luck" for the entire year, while of course seeing one on a wedding day is a traditional good luck omen in many countries; not only Germany.

-However it is not possible to just pick up the phone book and choose a chimney sweep, as the German law which decrees all chimneys and heating systems must be checked annually also insists that the one used is allocated to you because you happen to live in his district.
-Free choice is not an option.
+Although laws are changing it is still not possible to just pick up the phone book and choose a chimney sweep.
+German law decreed all chimneys and heating systems must have an annual check, and also insisted the chimney sweep used was allocated to you, and simply because you happened to live in his district.

-Not only that if you don't want him to enter your home he is entitled to do so without your permission if necessary, with the help of the police and a locksmith.
+If you don't want a sweep to enter your home he is entitled to do so without your permission if necessary; with the help of the police and a locksmith.

-A hangover from Germany's pre-WWII days when the mandatory yearly inspection was introduced, the regime of the time thought it quite useful to have people who could freely enter homes and perhaps see if anything untoward was happening there.
+This is a hangover from Germany's pre-WWII days when the mandatory yearly inspection was introduced.
+The regime of the time found it quite useful to have people who could freely enter homes, and perhaps see if anything untoward was happening in them.

 As did the East German government during the days of the Berlin Wall.

-There are 7,888 'chimney sweep' regions in Germany and each is covered by a qualified chimney sweep, together with trainees who also wear the traditional black suit outfit but with a skull cap not a 'masters' top hat.
+There are 7,888 "Chimney Sweep" regions in Germany and each is covered by a qualified chimney sweep, and trainees who also wear the traditional black suit outfit but with a skull cap, not the "Master's" top hat.

-Earning a license takes four years although it doesn't stop there, because the newly qualified Schornsteinfeger can exchange his skull cap for a top hat but must join a waiting list to eventually have his own district, or Kehrbezirk as it is called.
-However as a 12 to 15 year stay on the list is not unusual, he, and there are some 'she's' but very few, will continue working as an assistant.
+Earning a license takes four years, although it doesn't stop there, because the newly qualified Kaminkehrer can exchange his skull cap for a top hat but must join a waiting list to have his own district eventually, or Kehrbezirk as it is called.
+A 12 to 15 year stay on the list is not unusual so he, there are some "she's" but not many, will often continue working as an assistant.

-In the past only German nationals could become chimney sweeps, and unlike in many other countries children were never used to climb the chimneys, but in theory there is now a law in place which says anyone can learn the trade, nevertheless generally that is not the way it works.
+In the past only German nationals could become chimney sweeps, but in theory a law is now in place that says anyone can learn the trade, although usually that is still not the way it works.

-As a job for life and a closed society, places are handed down from generation to generation with some families going back to the 18th century this, together with a 'chimney sweep monopoly', means new openings are limited and protected.
+A job for life, with a closed society, positions handed down from generation to generation with some families going back to the 18th century, and a "chimney sweep monopoly", means new openings are limited and protected.

-Chimneys were brought to Germany by the Romans who appreciated being warm on cold nights, and had developed a technique to clear the smoke produced by their fires so it was possible to enjoy the warmth without the smog.
+It was the Romans who brought Chimneys to Germany.
+They enjoyed being warm on cold nights, and had developed a technique to clear the smoke produced by fires so it was possible to enjoy the warmth without the smog.

-Open fireplaces created a lot of smoke, potentially fire hazardous waste, dirt and dead birds, soot and creosote coated the chimney, and after a visit from a chimney sweep bringing fresh smoke free air back into the home and clearing away the debris, people were said to have 'good luck' for the next year because their houses would not burn down.
+Open fireplaces created a lot of smoke, potentially fire hazardous waste.
+Dirt, dead birds, soot and creosote coated the chimney, and after a visit from a chimney sweep had brought fresh smoke free air back into the home and cleared away debris, it was said people would have "Good Luck" for the next year because their houses wouldn't burn down.

-In fact since pagan times fire and firesides have been linked with good fortune and well being, and perhaps it is also because of this connection that in so many countries, including Germany, a chimney sweep is considered a symbol of good luck, wealth and happiness, and somehow the day is brighter if it begins with seeing a Schornsteinfeger on his way, wire brush hanging from a loop on his shoulder, ladder at hand.
+In fact since pagan times fire and firesides have been linked with good fortune and well being, and perhaps it is also because of this connection that in so many countries, including Germany, a chimney sweep is considered a symbol of good luck, wealth and happiness.
+Somehow the day is brighter if it begins by seeing a Schornsteinfeger on his way, wire brush hanging from a loop on his shoulder, ladder at hand.

 Chim chiminey Chim chiminey Chim chim cher-oo